Madaniarias/Habit-Tracker-App/PROJECT/readme.md

     self.ids.progress_date.text = f"{value}"

 ```
-This piece of code from the class MainScreen allows the user to clasify the habit progress per day.
+This couple of methods, date and on_save, from the class MainScreen allow the user to clasify the habit progress per day.
 Here, the date() method creates an instance of MDDatePicker widget and binds the on_save method to its on_save event.Additionally, the on_save method saves the selected date in a class attribute called selected_date and sets the text of a label widget (progress_date) to the selected date.
 It is good to implement this as it is aked by the client in the succes criteria that there must be a habit progress per day classification.
 This provide a way for the user to select a date and display it in the user interface.

 #### CONNECTING CHECKBOXES TO PROGRESS BAR AND DISPLAY PERCENTAGE OF OVERALL HABIT COMPLETION
 ```.py